mahoney1/docs/commercial-paper-query-tutorial-meta.md

 1. Once again from a terminal window, and the same directory `$HOME/fabric-samples/commercial-paper/organization/digibank/application` - edit the file `redeem.js`

-2. Change line 25 approx., beginning with `const wallet =` to read as follows (you may prefer to copy the line, and comment the original using `//` ) - the wallet points to the downloaded wallet directory as shown below:
+2. Change line 25 approx. - beginning with `const wallet =` , to read as follows: (you may prefer to copy the line, and comment the original using `//` - the wallet points to the downloaded wallet directory as shown below):

 `const wallet = new FileSystemWallet('/tmp/wallet');`